You are here

 5. Arlington, Virginia

 Arlington scored well for its per-pupil expenditures and its high graduation rate.
 But the school isn't just about textbook learning; the students are encouraged to be part of the community.
-Recently, a group of 55 third-graders harvested 10 pounds of produce that they had cultivated in a school garden and donated it to the Arlington Food Assistance Center.
+In the past, third-graders have harvested produce that they had cultivated in a school garden and donated it to the Arlington Food Assistance Center.

 - Courtesy of Plastiksport / Wikipedia (CC Licensed)